-- On a contact form, the action you want your visitor to take is to fill it out.
+- A contact form, the action you want your visitor to take is to fill it out.

-- On a product page, to add something to the cart.
+- On a product page, add something to the cart.

-- On the cart page, to go to the checkout.
+- On the cart page, go to the checkout.

 It’s the encouraging roadmap that takes your visitor from being a window shopper to a product-owning buyer.